GiggleSquid/thatferretblog/content/series/meta/update-1.md

 ### [We have a Ko-fi!](https://ko-fi.com/thatferretkofi)

 You've probably seen the fancy floating "support us" button.
-This button opens a little donation page where you can donate to support the running and maintenance of this blog.
+This button opens a little donation window where you can donate to support the running and maintenance of this blog.

 Fund us at [ko-fi.com/thatferretkofi](https://ko-fi.com/thatferretkofi)

 We're planning to open a shop on ko-fi too!
-There, you'll soon be able to purchase vinyl stickers of our logo, Boots, Toots, and the ferret pawprint (also designed by ilustraliine) and 'paw-traits' lovingly painted by our ferrets :).
+There, you'll soon be able to purchase vinyl stickers of our logo, Boots, Toots, the ferret paw print (also designed by ilustraliine), and 'paw-traits' lovingly painted by our ferrets :).

 All proceeds are split 25% to 75%
-- 25% will go to [CFWRS](https://cfwrs.org.uk/), the ferrets society we are members and the newsletter editors for (and where we rehomed Boots & Toots from).
+- 25% will go to [CFWRS](https://cfwrs.org.uk/), the ferret society we are members of and the newsletter editors for (and where we rehomed Boots & Toots from).
 - 75% will go to site maintenance and reordering stock.

 We're currently operating as a not-for-profit, unincorporated association, and we are not a charity.
 This does not mean we cannot make a profit (although if we did, we'd pay corporation tax).
 CFWRS is also not a charity, and the 25% of proceeds we give is not tax deductible.